Thursday, 7 February 2019

 HISTORY & INSCRIPTION

 The Temple has 13 inscriptions.
 As per the inscription this place was called as ViraBallala Chaturvedi Bhattaratnakara agrahara.
-The earliest Hoysala inscription dated 1134 CE, refers the renovation of the Sankaranarayana temple ( no such temple is available now), done by Vishnuvardhana’s wife & Queen Bommala Devi.
+The earliest Hoysala inscription dated 1134 CE, refers to the renovation of the Sankaranarayana temple ( no such temple is available now), done by Vishnuvardhana’s wife & Queen Bommala Devi.

 The 1329 CE, inscription mentions a land was gifted to Chennakesava temple by Mallideva, an officer of Hoysala Dynasty and his wife Channadevi.